Elissa Jane Lang

 Although our paths had crossed many times, the first time Jane and I sat down one-on-one, in 2013, she asked me to consider running for State Rep. The last time I visited with her, shortly before she passed, she asked me again.
-I wasn’t ready to commit to running for State Rep in 2016 at that time, but I did win my seat on the Zoning Board the day after she died.
+I wasn’t ready to commit to running for State Rep in 2016 at that time, but I did win my seat on the Zoning Board the day before she died.
 I hope she knew.

 If you don’t like what you see in the world today, let Jane be your inspiration.
 Change the world!
 If you can’t change the whole world, then tackle your little corner of the world.
 And, if you can’t do that, then consider helping those of us who are trying.